Plutomobubak/Py-us/README.md

 # Pyčus
+Stands for Python Ynput Čontrol with Usb Serial
 Python and Typescript library for ESP32 running Jaculus, that gets analog joystick input and outputs it as WSAD, Arrows or Mouse input using serial